 On the back, we have a huge camera module consisting of triple lenses. the moto edge 20’s camera setup is an upgrade over last year’s there’s now a 108-megapixel main camera together with the 8 megapixels three times telephoto cam and 16 megapixels ultrawide cam.

-The main 108 MP Samsung sensor supports f/1.9 aperture and 0.7 µm pixel size combines 9 pixels into 1 to shoot an effective 12mp with 2.1-micron pixel size.
+The main 108 MP Samsung sensor supports an f/1.9 aperture and 0.7 µm pixel size combines 9 pixels into 1 to shoot an effective 12mp with 2.1-micron pixel size.

 The main camera in normal lighting performs well and all the pictures are came up with a great amount of detail and low noise.
-The colors are on the warmer side but we can’t say it’s bad and sometimes on super vibrant screen pictures are look oversaturated so it’s not the fault of the camera.
+The colors are on the warmer side but we can’t say it’s bad and sometimes on a super vibrant screen pictures look oversaturated so it’s not the fault of the camera.

-Night shots are only limited to the main camera and the images are less detailed and most of the pictures are soft and if you use the night mode then sometimes the colors are washed out but at times it produced better outputs.
+Night shots are only limited to the main camera and the images are less detailed most of the pictures are soft if you use the night mode then sometimes the colors are washed out but at times it produced better outputs.
 Overall the camera performs well.